 Nobody likes outdated information!!
 Thats why we should keep updating the old content.
 It not only increases the content value but also tells search crawlers that the site is up to date with fresh content and links.
 The search crawlers loves fresh content and they keep searching for it to index it over the Internet.

 Keep adding some relevant and fresh content to your old blogs and link it to your latest blog.
 This process will definitely increase the content value and benefit all your users and your site too.
+As the blog is optimised with the latest content, it’s always fresh.

 When editing the old blogs, do check the old external and internal links of your blog.
-This is because, sometimes the linked page is not available or permanently moved to some new location.
+This is because sometimes the linked page is not available or permanently moved to some new location.
 This cause 404s and this hurts the site badly.

 Now let’s have a look how to do internal linking in a smarter and easiest way possible.
 Here are some ideas and tips for doing it.

 1. While writing any piece of content, make a list of all related articles you have already published on your site.
-It will help you to add links to these articles later in the newer blog post more faster.
+It will help you to add links to these articles later in the newer blog post faster.

 2. Link only that content which has updated information and which is relevant to the current blog you are writing.
 Linking the updated content to the newer post will more increase the user engagement.